AdobeDocs/experience-manager-assets-essentials.pt-BR/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Utilização do armazenamento**: o uso do armazenamento, em bytes, para o ambiente de Assets Essentials representado usando um gráfico de barras, dependendo da usabilidade.
+* **Utilização do armazenamento**: o uso do armazenamento, em bytes, para o ambiente de Assets Essentials representado usando um gráfico de barras.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->